 With the thrift store price tag still on.

-I pondered why I wasn’t wearing either jacket.
-In regards to the black jacket it was several factors such as cheap looking buttons.
+I wondered why I wasn’t wearing either jacket.
+In regards to the black jacket, it was several factors such as cheap looking buttons.

 What seemed like an unfinished peplum.